akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 well-known sinks, such as @scala[`runForeach(el => ...)`]@java[`runForeach(el -> ...)`]
 (being an alias to @scala[`runWith(Sink.foreach(el => ...))`]@java[`runWith(Sink.foreach(el -> ...))`]).

-Materialization is currently performed synchronously on the materializing thread by an `ActorSystem` global `Materializer`.
+Materialization is performed synchronously on the materializing thread by an `ActorSystem` global `Materializer`.
 The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in `MaterializationSettings` while constructing the `ActorMaterializer`.